ThuongLam0123/Artifact1/README.md

     <li>St JOhn's Ambulance Senior First Aid Certificate - 2007</li>
   </ul>
 <h2>PERSONAL COMPETENCIES</h2>
-Ability to work in a fast-paced environment to set deadlines Excellent oral and written correspondence with an exceptional attention to detail Highly organised with a creative flair for project work Enthusiastic self-starter who contributes well to the team
+Ability to work in a fast-paced environment to set deadlines<br>
+Excellent oral and written correspondence with an exceptional attention to detail<br>
+Highly organised with a creative flair for project work<br>
+Enthusiastic self-starter who contributes well to the team<br>

 <h2>INTERESTS AND ACTIVITIES</h2>
 Tennis, volleyball, surfing, pottery, graphic design